LabVerse/LabVerse/.github/pull_request_template.md

-## Briefly explain your changes
+## Briefly describe your changes

-## Complete the below before requesting a review or merging
+## Complete the below before merging
 - [ ] I have performed a self-review of my code.
 - [ ] If this is a feature branch, I have added thorough unit or implementation tests.
 - [ ] I have ensured that all existing tests pass.
-- [ ] At least one other person has reviewed and approved your PR.
+- [ ] My PR has been approved by at least one person that I've requested to review.